 lower the unit price.

-Example: if the buyer accidentally bought one ticket too many, reduce the quantity of items instead of trying to remove it from the invoice.
+Example: if the buyer accidentally bought one ticket too many, reduce the Quantity of items instead of trying to remove it from the invoice.

 increase the value of the invoice,